-Selection of samples: Two colonies each from three tribal communities were selected randomly from 3 forest ranges of Niambur Taluk; namely Karulayi, Kalikavu and

-Vazhikkadavu ranges.
-The colonies were selected randomly from among these ranges randomly.
+Selection of samples: Two colonies each from three tribal communities were selected randomly from 3 forest ranges of Niambur Taluk; namely Karulayi, Kalikavu, and Vazhikkadavu ranges.
+The colonies were selected randomly from among these range areas.
 The colonies were distributed in five Panchayaths.
 The Panchayaths are Karulai, Pothukallu, Chokkad, Amarambalam and Moothedam.
-Thus a total of six tribal colonies were selected for the study.
+Thus a total of six tribal colonies namely Nedungayam Paniya colony, Theekkadi Paniya colony, Appankappu Kattunaikka colony, Pattakkarimbu Kattunaikka colony, Chokkad Aranadan colony, and Kottupara Aranadan colony were selected for the study.

 30 respondents were selected randomly from among each tribal colony.
 Which made the total tribal respondent sample size of the study to 180 numbers.